Mon – Sun: 24/7 Electrical

 Exit Light

-Choosing the right emergency and exit lighting solution involves considering factors like building size, floor area, potential hazards, and outdoor areas.
-Selecting maintained emergency lights (continuously charged) or non-maintained (battery-powered) depends on building use and emergency exit requirements.
+Choosing the right emergency and exit lighting solution involves considering building size, floor area, potential hazards, and outdoor areas.
+Depending on building use and emergency exit requirements, maintained emergency lights (continuously charged) or non-maintained (battery-powered) should be selected.

-Regular maintenance, including testing with the test button and routine service, ensures emergency lights function properly during a power failure.
-Building managers are responsible for maintaining emergency and exit lighting to guarantee a safe egress path for occupants in case of emergencies.
+Regular maintenance, including testing with the test button and routine service, ensures emergency lights function correctly during a power failure.
+Building managers are responsible for maintaining emergency and exit lighting to guarantee a safe egress path for occupants in emergencies.

 Assessing Your Facility’s Needs

-A safe and efficient facility starts with understanding its capabilities and limitations.
-This assessment involves several key aspects.
+Creating a safe and efficient facility begins with grasping its strengths and limitations.
+This involves looking at a few key aspects.

 Secondly, pinpointing potential hazards and high-risk areas is crucial.
 This could be anything from electrical risks to trip hazards.
 Identifying these areas allows for mitigation strategies like installing appropriate signage or implementing control measures.

-Thirdly, occupancy levels and types of activities within the facility should be considered.
+Third, occupancy levels and activities within the facility should be considered.
 A high-occupancy area like a lecture hall requires different considerations than a storage room.
 This will influence decisions on everything from ventilation to emergency preparedness.

 Finally, proper lighting is essential for both safety and productivity.
 Determining the required illumination levels for different areas is paramount.
 Workstations will need brighter light compared to hallways.
-Here, it’s vital to ensure functional lighting and a functional emergency lighting system.
+Here, ensuring functional lighting and a functional emergency lighting system is vital.
 This includes strategically placing a mix of exit lights, emergency lights, and non-maintained emergency lights throughout the facility.

 Types of Exit and Emergency Lighting

 Emergency and exit lighting are crucial safety features in any government or commercial building.
-They provide illumination during power outages, guiding occupants towards safe exits in emergency situations.
-There are several types of emergency and exit lighting available, each with its own advantages.
+They provide illumination during power outages and guide occupants to safe exits in emergencies.
+Several types of emergency and exit lighting are available, each with its advantages.

 Lighting Options